Axway/open-banking-docs/content/en/docs/deployment/prerequisites.md

 Cloud providers offer a multitude of options based on number of cores, amount of memory, and assign disk.

-*Example:*
+##### Compute Example

 In the [resources](#resources) the following guidelines are required:

-* 23 virtual CPUs
+* 23 virtual CPUs.
-* 70 Gb memory
+* 70 Gb memory.
-* Minimum of 2 nodes (in the context of Kubernetes, a [Node](https://kubernetes.io/docs/concepts/architecture/nodes/) is a virtual or physical machine onto which Pods - and the containers therein are placed)
+* Minimum of 2 nodes (in the context of Kubernetes, a [Node](https://kubernetes.io/docs/concepts/architecture/nodes/) is a virtual or physical machine onto which Pods - and the containers therein are placed).

 AWS provides a number of [instance types](https://aws.amazon.com/ec2/instance-types/).
 These requirements could be fulfilled by provisioning 3 "T" nodes on EKS in the "2 x large" category (`t3.2xlarge`) for example.
 These nodes provide a baseline level of CPU performance that allow for "bursts" when required.

 These provide 8 CPUs and 32 Gb of memory giving a total capacity of 24 CPUs and 96 Gb of memory.

-{{% alert title="Note" color="primary" %}} In the production deployment of the Axway Open Banking additional nodes will be required in order to segregate workloads.{{% /alert %}}
+{{% alert title="Note" color="primary" %}} In the production deployment of the Axway Open Banking additional nodes will be required to segregate workloads.{{% /alert %}}

 #### Ingress Controller

 An Ingress Controller is a Kubernetes component that manages external access to the cluster.

-Axway recommands the use the [NGINX](https://github.com/kubernetes/ingress-nginx/blob/master/README.md) Ingress Controller for all cloud providers.
+Axway recommends the use the [NGINX](https://github.com/kubernetes/ingress-nginx/blob/master/README.md) Ingress Controller for all cloud providers.

 However, customers may wish to use a Controller that is provided by their cloud provider.

-*Example:*
+##### Ingress Controller Example

 AWS provides an [Ingress Controller](https://github.com/kubernetes-sigs/aws-load-balancer-controller#readme) that provisions an Application Load Balancer.

 An application load balancer provides additional functionality in that traffic is load balanced across instances and availability zones, while still meeting the needs of the Ingress Controller from a Kubernetes perspective.

-{{% alert title="Note" color="primary" %}} Note that in the context of our solution the Ingress Controller must be capable of terminating mutally-authenticated TLS connections.
+{{% alert title="Note" color="primary" %}} Note that in the context of our solution the Ingress Controller must be capable of terminating mutually-authenticated TLS connections.
 This is why the Axway Open Banking solution implements the NGINX Ingress Controller.{{% /alert %}}

 #### DNS Services

 The open banking solution needs to be exposed to Internet traffic and therefore requires DNS services such as lookup.

-*Example:*
+##### DNS Services Example

 AWS provides [Route 53](https://aws.amazon.com/route53/) which autoscales to handle internet traffic.